Advantages & Disadvantages of Money Market Accounts

 Money market accounts pay higher interest rates than other types of bank accounts, including passbook savings accounts and regular savings accounts, provided they maintain the minimum balance.
 The interest rate is tiered, compounded and credited monthly so that a money market account accrues more profit as the account balance increases.

 Financial institutions require account holders to maintain a minimum balance in their money market accounts.
-Bank of America, for example, requires a minimum balance of $2,500 in all its money market accounts.
-Commerce Bank’s Premium Money Market Account specifies an average daily balance of $5,000.
-Accounts that do not maintain this minimum are fined.
+Bank of America, for example, requires a minimum balance of $2,500 for its Rewards Money Market Savings account.
+Accounts that do not maintain this minimum come with a $12 per month maintenance fee.
+You can also eliminate that fee by connecting this account to a qualifying checking account.
+Commerce Bank’s Premium Money Market Account specifies an average daily balance of $5,000, although you only need $1,000 to open the account.

 Most money market accounts allow only a limited number of monthly withdrawals and transfers as per federal banking regulations.
 For example, the National Bank permits no more than six withdrawals per statement cycle.
 Commerce Bank’s Premium Money Market Account allows up to six transfers or withdrawals per month.
 This poses an inconvenience to a customer who needs to make an emergency withdrawal that will exceed the number of withdrawals permitted.

 A variable and fluctuating interest rate applies on a money market account.
 The interest rate depends on changes in the overall market interest rates.
 Banks and other depository institutions offering money market accounts establish fees for account maintenance, transactions and other financial services – which reduce the value of the account.

 - Bedel Financial Consulting: Is Your Money Safe?
 Can the FDIC & SIPC Protect You?

 - Bank of America: Overview of Rewards Money Market Savings key policies and fees

 - National Bank: Transaction Limitations on Savings and Money Market Deposit Accounts